 Options for Treating Fibromyalgia

 Chiropractic care and physical therapy are non-invasive and non-addictive alternatives to prescriptions and OTC medications.
 These all-natural procedures are premised on allowing the body to heal itself.
-Chiropractors and physical therapists treat your body as one whole working system wherein treating one body part affects other parts.
+Chiropractors and physical therapists treat your body as one whole interconnected system wherein treating one body part affects other parts.
 It would require regular sessions to achieve the optimum benefits of these treatment approaches..

 Benefits of Chiropractic Care & Physical Therapy for People with Fibromyalgia

 Chiropractic adjustments and physical therapy offer numerous benefits for fibromyalgia patients.
 Pain brought about by this disorder is often severe, widespread, and can cause the patient to stop being active altogether.
-With physical therapy, you can help retain muscle tone and get the physical exercise you need.
+With physical therapy, you can help retain and regain muscle tone and get the physical exercise you need.

-Moreover, our experts will also recommend lifestyle modifications such as exercising or finding ways to control the pain without medication.
+Moreover, our doctors will also recommend lifestyle modifications such as exercising or finding ways to control the pain without medication.
 If you spend most of your time sitting down, your chiro might suggest regular walks to get those muscles moving.

 Understanding Fibromyalgia Tender Points